Oh, baby: how to financially prepare for a new arrival.

 Canada Child Benefit: This is a tax-free monthly payment made to eligible families/single parents to assist with the cost of raising a child under the age of 18.
 Benefits are paid over a 12-month period from July to June.

 Child-care expense deduction: You can claim this if you hire caregivers or enrol your child in day/overnight camps, nursery schools, educational institutions that provide childcare services, and boarding schools.
-The amount you can deduct annually is $8,000 for each child under the age of 6, and $5,000 for each child between 7 and 16.
+The amount you can deduct annually is limited to $5,000, $8,000 or $11,000 depending on your circumstance.
+Please consult your tax specialist for the amount applicable for your family.

 Child Disability Benefit: This is for families who care for a child under the age of 18 with a severe or prolonged impairment in physical or mental function.
 Click here to learn more.